-• IMATS logins and new user training should be completed by IMATS users no later than December 31, 2023, and June 30, 2024.
-Make note that the IMATS training is required one (1) time and does not need to be repeated unless the user needs a refresher or otherwise instructed differently.
+• IMATS logins and new user training should be completed by IMATS users no later than December 31, 2024, and June 30, 2025.
+Make note that the IMATS training is required one (1) time and does not need to be repeated unless the user needs a refresher or is otherwise instructed.

-In KGMS on the appropriate quarterly Progress Report there will be two (2) reporting periods within the BP.
-First reporting period is 07/01/2023 to 12/31/2023 and will be reported under Activity Item 13-1 on the Progress Report.
-The second reporting period is from 01/01/2024 to 06/30/2024 and will be reported on Activity Item 13-2 on the Progress Report.
+There are two activity sections to complete on the Progress Report in KGMS.
+The first reporting period is July 1, 2024 to December 31, 2024 and will be reported under Activity Item 14-1 on the Progress Report.
+The second reporting period is from January 1, 2025 to June 30, 2025, and will be reported on Activity Item 14-2 on the Progress Report.

-The LHD Administrator will ensure registered IMATS users are able to login and will review the IMATS POD information and make necessary changes following the instruction within the biannual reminder e-mail for completion.
-The date the tasks in the IMATS reminder email are completed and the email is response is completed will be used for the date requested in KGMS.
+The LHD Administrator will ensure registered IMATS users are able to login and will review the IMATS POD information and make necessary changes following the instructions within the biannual reminder e-mail for completion.
+The date the tasks in the IMATS reminder email are completed and the email response is completed will be used for the date requested in KGMS.

 Report the name(s) of new IMATS user(s), if any, the KS-Train ID of the training completed and the date the new User(s) completed the training.
-This is for NEW Users only and do NOT list if the user re-took any trainings.
+This is for New Users only and do not list if the user re-took any trainings.
 Training is a one-time training where the user does not need to take again unless otherwise instructed to do so.

-Check the "Yes" box below signifying the POD information was updated or check the "NO" box to indicate the POD information is up-to-date and no updates are required for this bi-annual reporting period in the dropdown box in KGMS notifying KDHE if there were changes made to the LHD POD information.
+Check the "Yes" box below signifying the POD information was updated or check the "No" box to indicate the POD information is up-to-date and no updates are required for this bi-annual reporting period in the dropdown box in KGMS notifying KDHE if there were changes made to the LHD POD information.